webpack/webpack.js.org/src/content/concepts/why-webpack.md

 The good news for web projects is that modules are becoming an official feature in the ECMAScript standard.
 However, browser support is incomplete and bundling is still faster and currently recommended over these early module implementations.

+## Automatic Dependency Collection

+Old school Task Runners and even Google Closure Compiler require you to manually declare all dependencies upfront.
+Bundlers like Webpack automatically build and infer your [dependency graph](https://webpack.js.org/concepts/dependency-graph/) based on what is imported and exported.
+This and other [plugins](https://webpack.js.org/concepts/plugins/) and [loaders](https://webpack.js.org/concepts/loaders/) make for a great developer experience.

 ## Wouldn't it be nice…